Child Status Protection Act (CSPA)

 If the petitioner of a pending or approved immediate relative spousal petition dies, their spouse’s Form I-130 automatically converts to a widow(er)’s Form I-360.
 The widow(er)’s children, if any, who are under the age of 21 and unmarried at the time of the petitioner’s death can be classified as derivatives on the automatically converted Form I-360 and therefore qualify for the CSPA.

-The formula for calculating CSPA age is as follows:
+The formula for calculating CSPA is:

 Age at Time of Visa Availability - Pending Time = CSPA Age